 The Danish capital has been named the ‘World’s most livable city’ repeatedly, and Danes have been ranked the ‘World’s Happiest People’ over and over again.
 This is partly due to a favorable work-life-balance, high levels of tolerance and a peaceful democracy.

 Others say that the relaxed Danish lifestyle, influenced by the unique concept of ‘hygge’, which roughly translates into coziness is the key to the Danish happiness.
 ‘Hygge’ involves creating a nice, warm atmosphere and enjoying the good things in life with the people around you.
 Copenhagen is packed with atmospheric restaurants and cafes, beautiful gardens, charming winding waterways, and countless places and ways to experience Danish ’hygge.

 Closer to world-class cuisine

 Copenhagen, home to the New Nordic cuisine is a culinary hotspot and has earned itself a unique reputation as a gastronomic capital.
-The city offers an impressive 22 Michelin stars at 17 restaurants.
-Geranium tops the list with three stars, while AOC, Kadeau and Noma holds two.
+The city offers an impressive 24 Michelin stars at 15 restaurants.
+Noma and Geranium at the top of the list as the only two restaurants in Denmark with three stars, while AOC, Kadeau, Alchemist, Kong Hans, and Jordnær all hold two stars.
 Copenhagen’s food scene is constantly evolving and has a truly innovative restaurant scene catering to all budgets and tastes.
 And each year in August the city hosts Northern Europe’s biggest food festival, Copenhagen Cooking.

 Closer to the water